 - Salt & pepper

-Chop the meat into cubes, and roll around in the seasoned flour.
-Heat a little oil or butter in a heavy frying pan till it's shimmeringly hot, then sear the meat until it is nicely browned on all sides.
+Heat the oil in a heavy frying pan until hot.
+Then sear the meat until it is nicely browned on all sides.

-Tip the seared meat into the slow cooker (crock pot).
+Tip the seared meat into the slow cooker.